Before employees can take protected industrial action, they first need to apply to us to hold a protected action ballot.

 - the date the ballot closes.

-We will also direct all the bargaining representatives for the proposed agreement to attend a compulsory conciliation conference.
+If we make the protected action ballot order, we will also make an order directing all bargaining representatives for the proposed agreement to attend a compulsory conciliation conference.

 Who can vote in the ballot